 Academic Advice in Science & Engineering

-Students in Science & Engineering can make an appointment or come to a class with the Effective Learning Adviser for the College (or one of her Graduate Teaching Assistants) to talk about anything related to their academic work.
+Students in Science & Engineering can make an appointment or come to a class with the Effective Learning Adviser for the College (or one of his Graduate Teaching Assistants) to talk about anything related to their academic work.
 Common topics include:

 - academic writing (essays, lab reports, research proposals)

 - critical analysis

 - effective, evidence-based study and revision methods